-You will get full credit for thischeckpoint with any correct implementation that passes all teh unit tests while exploiting parallelism among while-loop iterations as indicated above, even if the implementation incurs large overheads and runs slower than the sequential version.
+You will get full credit for this checkpoint with any correct implementation that passes all the unit tests while exploiting parallelism among while-loop iterations as indicated above, even if the implementation incurs large overheads and runs slower than the sequential version.
 Your program should return a correct MST solution for the given test input, when executed with at least 2 threads.
 Include the output from one run of the provided correctness tests in BoruvkaCorrectnessTest.java in your report.

-2. [Performance evaluation on NOTS compute nodes (25 points)] The goal of this part of the homework is to evaluate the performance of your parallel implementation and compare it to that of the sequential version.
-Measure the performance of your program when using 1, 2, 4, 8, and 16 threads, and compare it with the performance of the provided sequential version.
-There are six input files provided (USA-road-d.NY.gr.gz, USA-road-d.BAY.gr.gz, USA-road-d.COL.gr.gz, USA-road-d.FLA.gr.gz,
+2. [Performance evaluation on NOTS compute nodes (25 points)] The goal of this part of the homework is to evaluate the scalability of your parallel implementation.
+Measure the performance of your program when using 1, 2, 4, 8, and 16 threads, and compare it with the performance of the provided sequential version when processing the USA-road-d.NE.gr.gz graph (using the autograder will automatically run these scaling tests for you using the provided BoruvkaPerformanceTest.testInputUSAroadNE test).